cvyl/cvyl.github.io/source/_posts/laravel-deployment-automation.md

 ### Step 1: Creating the `deploy.php` File

 The `deploy.php` file is essential for configuring Deployer.
-It defines the repository, shared directories, writable directories, and host settings for both staging and production environments.
+It defines the repository, shared directories, writable directories, and host settings for staging and production environments.
 Below is an example.

 ```php
 <?php